localstack/docs/content/en/user-guide/aws/elastic-mapreduce/index.md

           --release-label emr-5.9.0 \
           --instance-groups InstanceGroupType=MASTER,InstanceCount=1,InstanceType=m4.large InstanceGroupType=CORE,InstanceCount=1,InstanceType=m4.large
 {{< / command >}}

-The command above will spin up one more more Docker containers on your local machine that can be used to run analytics workloads using Spark, Hadoop, Pig, and other tools.

 You will see a response similar to the following:

 ```sh